1. Captains of Teams are responsible for ensuring that:

 4. Team Captains are responsible for ensuring that:

-a. team members play in handicap order and carry a current R & A Rules book;
+a. team members play in playing handicap order and carry a current R & A Rules book;

 b. reserves, if any, are present and ready to play if required;